AdrienPensart/musicbot/README.rst

     --db-user TEXT          DB user
     --db-password TEXT      DB password
-    --http-host TEXT        Host interface to listen on --http-port INTEGER     HTTP port to listen on --http-workers INTEGER  Number of HTTP workers (not tested) --http-user TEXT        HTTP Basic auth user
+    --http-host TEXT        Host interface to listen on --http-server TEXT      Server name to use in links --http-port INTEGER     HTTP port to listen on --http-workers INTEGER  Number of HTTP workers (not tested) --http-user TEXT        HTTP Basic auth user